This post first appeared in December 2008

 Fellow lady farmers (and y'all gentlemen farmers too), trust me: you can push over just about anything with a hydraulic jack.

 Not that everyone who knows how to do this always guesses right.
-I've never smashed the cab of my own pickup truck, as a friend did who then had to walk ten sheepish miles home, but I have flattened my own gas can.
+I've never smashed the cab of our pickup truck, as a man friend did who then had to walk ten sheepish miles home, but I have flattened my own gas can.

 I tapped the bar into the downhill side of the backcut with the hammer side of the maul head, set the jack underneath the bar, and started cranking.
 After a couple of minutes, where there had been a trunk, branches, needles, living, flowing sap, lichens, spiders, mites -- a whole city of who knows what creatures aspiring to the sky, there was nothing but air.
 The grand fir lay atop the blackcherry, firewood-in-waiting, as the gods of firewooding intended, and right between the fences too.
 Some things you remember how to do.
 For awhile longer anyway.